 - Place the seeds in a sealable plastic bag with peat moss or sterile potting soil.
 Label and date the plastic bag and put the seeds in the refrigerator for four months.
 This refrigeration process mimics what would happen in the wild if the seed overwintered in the soil.
 Check the seeds periodically and keep them just moist.

-- After four months you can plant the seeds in in a small pot in sterile potting soil one inch deep.
+- After four months you can plant the seeds in in a small pot in sterile potting soil 1 inch (2.5 cm.) deep.
 Place only one seed per pot.
 Put the pot(s) in a sunny spot and keep the soil moist.
 The seeds should germinate and produce green growth in three months.

-- After the pear trees grow one foot tall, you can place them in the ground.
+- After the pear trees grow 1 foot tall (31 cm.), you can place them in the ground.